• Home

 Instructions

-1. Mix onion and vinegar in large bowl; let stand 5 minutes.
+1. Mix the shallot and vinegar in a large bowl and let it stand for 5 minutes.

-2. Add lobster meat, tomatoes, celery, shallot, minced garlic, Madeira, basil, and 1/4 cup oil to bowl with onions.
-Toss to coat.
-Let stand 30 minutes for flavors to blend.
+2. Add the lobster meat, tomatoes, celery, sherry, herbs and 1/4 cup oil to the bowl with the shallots.
+Toss until everything is nice and mixed up and if you have time, let it all stand 30 minutes for the flavors to blend.

 SaveSave